St. Elizabeth of the Trinity Parish

 (Click the down arrow for the answer!)

-• Question: What is the term for sharing of the faith through witness of life and word?
+• Question: What is the definition of the word “bible”?

 Share by: